dswatson/prePSORT/README.md

 # PSORT
-Data and scripts for PSORT study
+Data, scripts, and results for PSORT study